mohammedGamal17/Social-App/README.md

-# FiGram
+# PiGram
-FiGram is social media app and website it helps us to interacting and communication with our friends and all over the world.
+PiGram is social media app and website it helps us to interacting and communication with our friends and all over the world.

 ## Feature
 - #### Architecture pattern